Forest Project Summer 2022 Crew Leader

 - Work with Senior Manager of Youth Programs and Woodland Initiatives and Forest Project Senior Crew Leader to develop and implement a restoration plan for their assigned site.

-- Lead a crew of 6 to 7 interns in field work, data collection, and team building.
-This includes making sure all interns wear face masks and maintain social distancing.
+- Lead a crew of six to seven interns in field work, data collection and team building.

 - Maintain an open, friendly, and productive dynamic within the crew.

 - Document work through blogs, videos, social media and photography.

 - Assist with administrative duties, as well as planning for activities, special projects and field studies.